Njugen/Simple-Header-Plugin-for-VSCode/README.md

-# Simple Header Plugin for VSCode (in development)
+# Simple Header Plugin for VSCode - v1.0.0

-**Issue:** I just needed an easy way to prepend a textblock (e.g. copyright notice) onto a larger batch of files in my projects.
-Surprisingly, a lot of VSCode plugins for this purpose is either outdated or have very unclear instructions.
-This basic tool was created to get around that and make it simple to prepend textblocks to files without hassle.
+The plugin recursively __loops through folders within an open workspace__ and applies textblocks to targetted files, taking exceptions into account if any.

-The plugin recursively loops through the workspace's directories and prepends a textblock to files of specific filetypes and ignores certain files stated in the configuration.
+While there are a lot of plugins out there for this purpose, surprisingly none of them seem to be functional nor straight forward with documentation - thus the reason I created this for my own needs (adding a copyright notice to a large batch of files in my other projects...)

 ## Geting started